jay4842/JellyServerSetups/readme.md

 This cluster will be used as a sort of content creator for the sim engine. first I'm going to setup all of the pi's and then create a basic web scraper.

 There is some initial setup that is needed to get the pi's working.
 First of course you need to setup the cluster.

+There is also extra notes for other things I setup that I may need to do multiple times.
 ***

 ## Hardware list